turingschool-examples/introductory-static-site/README.md

 }
 ```

 If we look at our comp we see that we actually have a logo where the `<h1>` text is.
 We can do this with an approach called "image text replacement".
-In short, this approach allows you to keep the search engine-friendly h1 text, but swap it out for an image.
-You can read about the ins and out of this approach [in this oldie but goodie article by Chris Coyier](https://css-tricks.com/header-text-image-replacement/).
+In short, this approach allows you to keep the search engine-friendly h1 text, but swaps it out for an image.
+You can read about the ins and outs of this approach [in this old but good article by Chris Coyier](https://css-tricks.com/header-text-image-replacement/).
 Let's look at the code and then walk through it:

 ```css
 header h1 {